SDG 10. Reduced Inequality

 Institutional structures

-The Inclusion, Equity and Equal Opportunities Bureau
+Inclusion, Equity and Diversity Service

 Measures against discrimination